mrtillman/counter-culture.auth/README.md

 ## License
 [MIT](https://github.com/mrtillman/counter-culture.secure/blob/master/LICENSE.md)

-<p style="text-align:center;font-size:8px">Don't write code.
-After all the code that you don't write is the easiest to produce, debug, and maintain.<br/>~Steve Oualline</p>
+<p align="center">Don't write code.
+After all the code that you don't write is the easiest to produce, debug, and maintain. ~Steve Oualline</p>